semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 After scanning for secrets, Semgrep uses a **post-processor** function called a **validator** to validate a secret.

 1. The post-processor detects the service, such as Slack or AWS, that the secret is used for.
-2. If the post-processor does not support the service that the secret is used for, or the secret is a **honeypot token**, Semgrep notes that there is **No validator** for the secret.
+2. If the post-processor does not support the service that the secret is used for, Semgrep notes that there is **No validator** for the secret.
 3. If the validator can detect the service, Semgrep performs an API call.
 The following outcomes can occur:
 	1. If the API call returns an HTTP response of 200 or similar, then the finding's validation state is **confirmed valid**.
 	2. If the API call returns an HTTP response of 403 or similar, then the finding's validation state is **confirmed invalid**.